 The Khasi warriors relentlessly attacked the British soldiers in small units.
 The Terrain of the region gave them the advantage over the British forces.

 U Tirot Sing ordered his men to manufacture tribal weapons in secret caves.
 Several spies were also displaced to bring information about the British movements.
 The Khasi King conducted lethal night raids on the British outposts which created terror among the British who were posted in the Khasi hills.
 U Tirot Sing took refuge in the caves and planned his strategy from there.

 Although heavily outnumbered U Tirot Sing and warriors didn’t give up and terrorized the British for 4 long years.

 Unfortunately, U Tirot Sing was betrayed by a Khasi Chief.
 The chief (who betrayed Tirot Sing secretly) passed all the information about him to the British and soon after it, the Khasi King was captured on January 13, 1833.

 Tirot Sing was shifted to Dhaka jail where he died in captivity on 17 July 1835.

 Legacy of U Tirot Sing

 To honor the brave U Tirot Sing 17 July is observed as Tirot Sing Day and a state holiday in Meghalaya.
-He is still widely remembered as a patriotic figure who stood against the Foreign Rule on his homeland.
-Government of India released a postage Stamp in his honor in the year 1988.
+He is still widely remembered as a patriotic figure who stood against Foreign Rule for his homeland.
+The government of India released a postage stamp in his honor in the year 1988.

 Donate to dharmayudh & hep us Grow !